roemvaar/cs_notes/docs/algorithms/dfs.md

 ## **1. Overview**

 **Depth-First Search (DFS)** is a tree and graph traversal algorithm.
-DFS visit the nodes in the three or graphs.
+DFS visit all the nodes in a tree or a graph.

 A DFS follows one tree branch down as many levels as possible until the target node is found or the end is reached.